capcodigital/devops-maturity/guidelines/culture/team-health.md

 ### Approach

-* **Select** - Pick a small change and ensure that it is well publicized around the business
+* **Select** - Pick a small change and ensure that it is well publicised around the business
 * **Engage** - Engage the wider business, focusing on the risk averse, and ensure they are aware; also invite them to observe and contribute (stand-ups, planning meetings, etc)
 * **Ensure Awareness** - Ensure that the engineers working on the change are also aware that there is a heightened sense of observation for the change
 * **Share Progress** - As the change is progressing, get the engineering teams involved to post regular blog entries detailing what they are doing, including stats and figures (code coverage, test pass rate, and so on)